 How to Style It: For this funky take on a classic ponytail, Guerrero recommends pre-styling your hair rather than going in with heat tools at the end.
 "I would recommend using a three-barrel crimper," he says.
 After your hair is sufficiently crimped, Guerrero says to use your fingers to finish off the style.
 "Use your fingers to pull your hair up instead of a brush or a comb.
 When you use your fingers, it keeps the style looking more natural."
 And don't forget to add extra volume!
 "A little backcombing will help you get that extra lift," he says.

 How to Style It: While creating tension is certainly important when sweeping your hair into the perfect ponytail, Nelms says that pulling your hair too tight is not the move.
 "Rely more on product and tools to create tension.
 Don't sacrifice the integrity of your hair by making your ponytail too tight," she instructs.
 "Sanek Wrap Strips to tie around the hairline are great for reinforcing a sleek ponytail."
 You can also make your ponytail sleeker by spraying a rattail comb with hair spray and running it along the outside of your style.
 "This look is fun to use extensions so that you can play with length, shape, and precision," she adds.
-If you're into the blunt edge she created here for Solange Knowles, you can get there using scissors or even barber's clippers.
+If you're into the blunt edge (like she created for Solange Knowles at the Met Gala), you can get there using scissors or even barber's clippers.

 How to Style It: "Start with cornrowing your hair straight back, leaving your ends loose," Nelms explains.
 "You can also customize your braids and make your sections thinner or wider."
 Then, gather each of the braids' ends and fasten them low ponytail or bun.
 If you want to get crafty like Nelms did here, you can wind some craft wire through your hair or adorn the plaits with your favorite hair clips and accessories.